HSBNE-Archive/Policy/Rules/Rules.md

                 committee when the request is signed plus 1; or

-        3.  being given a written notice of an intention to appeal against the decision of the management committee—
+        3.  being given a written notice of an intention to appeal against the decision of the management committee -

             1.  to reject an application for membership; or
             2.  to terminate a person's membership.

-    2. A request mentioned in subrule 1.2 must state—
+    2. A request mentioned in subrule 1.2 must state -

         1.  why the special general meeting is being called; and
         2.  the business to be conducted at the meeting.

-    3. A special general meeting must be held within 3 months after the secretary—
+    3. A special general meeting must be held within 3 months after the secretary -

         1.  is directed to call the meeting by the management committee; or
         2.  is given the written request mentioned in subrule (1)(b); or